FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 A puppy breathing fast, or erratically, can sometimes make you worry.

-It might seem as if he's breathing way too quickly, or even that he's holding his breath.
+While your puppy might seem as if he's breathing way too quickly, it can also sometimes look as though he's holding his breath, or that his breathing is very irregular.

 Combine